water het blauwe goud

 For the agricultural and horticultural sector, prolonged drought is therefore synonymous with great economic damage due to a reduction in yield and a reduction in the quality of the crops.
 The dry periods of 2017 to 2020 were therefore recognised as agricultural disasters.
 The sector therefore needs alternative sources of water to be used in times of drought and a possible alternative is treated household wastewater.
 Aquafin has this water source available in abundance; in sufficient quantities to meet the needs of Flemish agriculture.
 However, the use of this alternative is not without risk to food safety.
 Purified household wastewater still carries a microbial load.
 Moreover, Flanders lacks the knowledge and infrastructure to distribute treated household wastewater to agricultural areas in a sustainable way.

-Research approach and expected results
+Methodology and results

 • Acquiring knowledge about the microbial water quality of treated household wastewater and investigating the effect of storage on water quality.
 Does storage encourage germ growth or does it provide ‘natural’ disinfection?